What You Need to Know to Teach English in South America

 Such a style of teaching and working runs counter to many professional considerations, and there must be flexibility on the part of teachers unaccustomed to working in this way.
 When deciding if you wish work in this manner, consider the following:

 - The Offices and Homes: People are busy everywhere, and South America is no exception.
 As a result, a teacher working on location has to learn geographical information about the city they work in as well as transit schedules to get to where they have to teach.
 Also, the teacher has to be ready for a break-in period during the first employed week to learn how to get to the student’s office or home on time.
 Observing how long it can take to get there and what security clearances are needed to access the buildings you teach in should be done as well.
 Offices and apartment buildings in South America are often strict about security, and as a teacher you have to be respectful of this requirement.

 - The Schedules: Most language centers do the organization for you in terms of allotting you students and the times to teach them.
 But as mentioned earlier, things can get busy.
 Subsequently, lessons get cancelled.
 Teachers have to monitor their email inboxes for messages or their cell phones for texts alerting them to cancellations.
 Students are sometimes pulled away from class due to important professional or personal situations.
 A teacher has to be prepared for such events and make relevant notes on students’ time sheets.

 - The Commuting: In Buenos Aires, the buses run rapidly all day, everyday.
 However the train service is another matter altogether.
-The current social climate in BA is fraught with strikes and mechanical malfunctions.
+BA transit can be fraught with strikes and mechanical malfunctions.
 Other cities, such as Caracas and Sao Paulo, have similar issues.